atomisthq/docs/docs/atomist/rug/conventions.md

 Further, Rugs within the same file are conventionally understood to be in support of the main and initial Rug in the file.

-#### Rug Predicate Naming

-Rug predicates in Rug DSL need to be in their own `.rug` file if they are to be reused by other Rugs or even external Rug projects and are formatted according to the same UpperCamelCase rules as editors, generators and reviewers.

-In addition, a Rug predicate should be named according to what it includes.
-For example, `IsMavenProject` would be a good name for a predicate that will ensure, if applied to an editor, that the corresponding editor could only be applied if the target met the conditions to be considered a Maven project.

 ### Rug Project Configuration